10 Best Things to Do in Los Angeles

 Top Restaurants in Los Angeles

 Breakfast: Griddle Cafe – If there’s one meal Angelenos take seriously, it’s breakfast.
 (There’s something to be said for grabbing a good, healthy meal before heading out for auditions and casting calls).
-Diners pack into the tiny, industrial-like dining room of this West Hollywood spot on Sunset for omelettes filled with farm-fresh ingredients and inventive pancakes the size of hubcaps.
+Diners pack into the tiny, industrial-like dining room of this West Hollywood spot on Sunset for omelets filled with farm-fresh ingredients and inventive pancakes the size of hubcaps.
 Arrive early, as lines are practically guaranteed every day of the week.

 Lunch: Farmers Market – This complex of local stalls has been pulling local foodies in since it opened in 1934.
 Nowadays, you’ll find more than 100 food vendors, restaurants, shops, and the like spread across the compound.
 Our suggestion?
 Plan to spend several delicious hours wandering the labyrinthine outdoor market lanes, nibbling on freshly fried donuts, licking spoons of homemade peanut butter, and noshing on exotic ethnic eats.
 If you love fresh food, it may become your favorite spot in town.